Dive more, Experience More

 In the waters north of one of the main islands, a rocky outcrop serves as a gateway to a vibrant underwater world.
 To the east, a ridge comes alive with untouched coral and schools of colorful fish, creating a dazzling rainbow-like display in the shallows that captivates divers.

-We start the day with a dive at an underwater wreck.
-This site is alive with marine life, as schools of fish swim through its structure and fascinating creatures hide in its crevices. head to a lively reef bursting with vibrant corals and marine activity.
-This dive offers a chance to see a variety of reef fish and other creatures thriving in the nutrient-rich waters.
-It’s a fantastic way to experience the beauty and diversity of the underwater world.
+We begin the day with an unforgettable dive at an underwater wreck.
+This site is teeming with marine life, where schools of fish weave through the structure and fascinating creatures hide within its crevices.
+From there, we head to a vibrant reef brimming with colourful corals and bustling marine activity.
+This dive offers a wonderful opportunity to encounter a wide variety of reef fish and other species that thrive in these nutrient-rich waters — a truly immersive experience showcasing the beauty and diversity of the underwater world.

-After the morning dives, we’ll have time to relax on board as we sail to our next location.
-Upon arrival, gear up for a muck dive just as the day transitions into night.
-The underwater environment transforms after sunset, revealing a hidden world of tiny critters like shrimp, crabs, and other unique creatures.
-We lift anchor.
+After our morning dives, there will be time to relax on board as we sail towards our next destination.
+Upon arrival, get ready for a thrilling muck dive at dusk.
+As day fades into night, the underwater world transforms — revealing a secret realm of tiny critters such as shrimp, crabs, and other unique marine life.
+It’s the perfect end to a day of adventure beneath the surface.

 Cape Kri is one of Raja Ampat’s most dive sites is known for its incredible biodiversity.
 This site offers vibrant coral gardens and an abundance of marine life, including schools of fish, turtles, and sometimes even reef sharks.
 The strong currents bring nutrient-rich waters that support a variety of species, making for an exhilarating dive experience right from the start.